Blades of Glory- Your Spring Lawn Checklist for Frisco Area

 7. Weed Control

 To attack weeds before they take over your lawn, apply broadleaf weed killers and pre-emergent herbicides early in the season.
-The exact formula or brand should be tailored to your grass and lawn needs but can help knock out those pesky clover, dandelions, chickweed, thistle and crabgrass weeds.
+The exact formula or brand should be tailored to your grass and lawn needs, but it can help knock out those pesky clover, dandelions, chickweed, thistle and crabgrass weeds.

 Early to mid-March is a great time for the first treatment, followed up with a booster application about 60-90 days later as needed.